SimonXIX/carbon-graph/README.md

 This is a small Python and JavaScript web application to visualise how much carbon I use on personal transportation and home energy.
 This graph is based on artist [Ellie Harrison](https://www.ellieharrison.com/)'s Carbon Graph in her book *[The Glasgow Effect: A Tale of Class, Capitalism & Carbon Footprint](https://www.ellieharrison.com/commodities/glasgoweffect/)*, second edition (Edinburgh: Luath Press Ltd., 2021).

 Caveat: The concept of a "personal carbon footprint" is itself propaganda for fossil fuel companies in order to shift responsibility for reducing worldwide carbon emissions on to the individual rather than the small number of corporations actually responsible for the majority of the world's fossil fuel usage.
 The idea was popularised by a 2004 marketing campaign of BP designed by PR firm Ogilvy & Mather ([Kaufman, 2020](https://mashable.com/feature/carbon-footprint-pr-campaign-sham)).
 BP made no attempt to reduce their carbon footprint.

+### data source

+The application has two possible sources for its carbon data and this can be set in the .env file.
+The first is 'manual' where data can be entered manually into ./web/app/static/data/energy.json and ./web/app/static/data/transport.json.
+The second is 'sheets' where data can be entered in a Google Sheets spreadsheet which the application reads in real-time.

+In both cases, a spreadsheet is required to log carbon data and to perform the calculations necessary to determine how many metric tonnes of carbon are used in a given month.
+An example of this spreadsheet is provided at [https://docs.google.com/spreadsheets/d/1mXDu0n35GbiX0aDElwb-EsXQFUklLpTbXZ8VfNKHwu0/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1mXDu0n35GbiX0aDElwb-EsXQFUklLpTbXZ8VfNKHwu0/edit?usp=sharing).

 ### transportation